Travel guide

 Pantalla de un móvil recargando datos de una eSIM durante un viaje

-It's common to wonder halfway through a trip: you're running out of data and you don't know if you can top up your eSIM or change your plan without reinstalling anything.
+It's a common question when you're halfway through a trip: you run out of data and you don't know if you can top up your eSIM or change your plan without reinstalling anything.
 The short answer is yes, often you can, but it depends on the type of profile.
-Here we explain when an eSIM allows top-ups, how to do it, and what alternative you have if the profile is not top-up eligible.
+Here we explain when an eSIM can be topped up, how to do it, and what alternative you have if the profile is not rechargeable.

 Can an eSIM be topped up?

 The key is to distinguish between a rechargeable eSIM and a one-time use one.
-Rechargeable ones are designed to be reused: you keep the same profile trip after trip and add plans to it.
-One-time use ones are consumed and expire, and to get internet again you buy a new one.
+Rechargeable ones are designed to be reused: you keep the same profile trip after trip and keep adding plans to it.
+One-time use eSIMs are consumed and expire, and to get internet again, you buy a new one.
 In practice, most frequent travelers prefer an eSIM they can reactivate, because it avoids reinstalling the profile every time.
-If you want to fully understand this distinction, it's a good idea to read what a rechargeable eSIM is before deciding.
+If you want to fully understand this distinction, it's good to know what a rechargeable eSIM is before deciding.

 Pantalla de un móvil recargando datos de una eSIM durante un viaje

-Mobile screen showing data top-up for an eSIM during a trip
+Mobile screen topping up eSIM data during a trip

-Understanding what type of profile you have saves you surprises.
+Understanding what type of profile you have will save you surprises.
 This comparison summarizes the practical differences:

 Feature Rechargeable eSIM One-time use eSIM